How to Open Federal Bank statement PDF: A Simple Guide

 One of their digital banking products is the e-statement, which replaces the need for physical passbooks or printed statements.
 An e-statement is a digital version of your bank account statement, sent directly to your registered email every month.

-it is an eco-friendly, free-of-charge, secure way to track your monthly transactions.
+It is an eco-friendly, free-of-charge, secure way to track your monthly transactions.

 How to Register Your Email for Monthly e-Statements